Computing Euler characteristics using quantum field theory: Counting admissible graphs

 \section{Counting admissible graphs}

 To a topologist, a graph is a 1-dimensional CW-complex.
-Because we want to consider homeomorphic graphs as the same, we do not allow graphs to have 2-valent vertices.
-If we also disallow isolated 0-cells (0-valent vertices) we call such graphs {\em admissible}.
-If we then fix the number of leaves (1-valent vertices), there are only a finite number of admissible graphs with a given Euler characteristic.
-We remind the reader that only admissible graphs with no leaves occur in Outer space~\cite{CV}.
+Finite graphs, all of whose vertices have valence at least three are called {\em admissible}.
+Note that a leaf, to a topologist, is an edge terminating in a 1-valent vertex, so an admissible graph does not have leaves.
+One checks easily that there are only a finite number of admissible graphs with a given Euler characteristic.
+We remind the reader that only connected admissible graphs occur in Outer space~\cite{CV}.

 In this paper, however, we will use the following combinatorial definition of a graph, which is much more convenient for solving counting problems.

 \begin{definition} A {\em graph} is a triple $G=(H,E,V)$, where $H$ is a finite set (the half-edges), $E$ is an involution (whose orbits are the edges and leaves of $G$), and $V$ is a partition of $H$ (the vertices of $G$).
 (See Figure~\ref{HEV}.)
 An {\em isomorphism} between two graphs is a bijection between the respective sets of half-edges that commutes with the involution and respects the partitions. \end{definition}